SoftSec-KAIST/TikNib/README.md

 2.40 GHz CPUs (total 144 cores), 896 GB DDR4 RAM, and 4 TB SSD.
 We setup Ubuntu 16.04 with IDA Pro v6.95 on the server.

-Currently, it works on IDA Pro v7.5 and Python 3.8.0 on the system.
+Currently, it works on IDA Pro v6.95 and v7.5 with Python 3.8.0 on the system.

 # Authors
 This project has been conducted by the below authors at KAIST.